-The Opportunity School is located on the School District campus.
+The Alpine County Secondary Community Day School is a needs-based school serving expelled students, students on probation, and other referred students from Diamond Valley Elementary School and student residents of Alpine County who have attended high school in Douglas County, Nevada.
 The school is located in Woodfords, California, a small rural town on the eastern slope of the Sierra Nevada mountains.
 It is located 30 miles from South Lake Tahoe in California and 10 miles from the Nevada border.
 Situated in Alpine county, it is six miles from the county seat of Markleeville, and the least populous county in the state of California per the 2010 census.
+The school site is located less than one mile from the Diamond Valley Elementary School campus.
 Enrollment fluctuates during the year depending on the nature and length of placements.